[Bonus Content: 13 powerful nutrients that rub out pain on contact]

 Calendula contains a bioactive compound called sesquiterpenoids.
-Sesquiterpenoids has been found to be antimicrobial and have anti-inflammatory properties.
+Sesquiterpenoids have been found to be antimicrobial and have anti-inflammatory properties.

 Known as Mother Natur’s Aspirin, has anti-inflammatory properties and helps relieve aches, pain and tension headaches.
 It contains salicin, the same active ingredient in aspirin.